Online searches for science scholarships will turn up numerous results because there’s a tremendous push toward STEM in higher education.

 Washington, DC 20001

 Research shows that 63 percent of STEM majors are paid higher than their fellow baccalaureate classmates.
 Whether you’re studying physics, chemistry, materials science, biology, environmental studies, or another scientific branch, your value-added skills can translate into long-term salary growth.
 In fact, the BLS reports that natural sciences managers crush the six-figure mark with a mean annual wage of $136,570!
 Affording four to eight years in college first can be intimidating though.
-Before taking out interest-incurring loans, exhaust all free financial aid opportunities like these lucrative scholarships for science majors.
+Before taking out interest-incurring loans, exhaust all free financial aid opportunities like these lucrative scientific scholarships for science majors.